 Visa offers a diverse portfolio of Visa-branded payment products that are used by their 15,100 financial institution customers to create and supply key business solutions, such as credit, debit, prepaid, and cash access programmes for consumer, company, and government account holders.
 Visa's total payments and cash volume reached \$13 trillion in fiscal year 2021, and 3.7 billion credentials were accessible globally for usage at more than 80 million merchant locations (Visa Annual Report, 2021).
 Visa is not a bank or a financial institution.
 They do not issue cards, extend credit, or establish rates and fees for Visa product account holders, and Visa does not generate income from or assume credit risk associated with any of these operations.
 Interchange reimbursement fees are crucial in balancing the costs and advantages of doing business with Visa in order to guarantee that both account holders and merchants benefit from participation in their payment networks.
-Typically, the acquirer collects and distributes reimbursement fees for Visa reimbursement fees for Visa reimbursement fees for Visa is not a both account holders and merchants benefit from participation in their payment networks.
-Typically, the acquirer collects and distributes reimbursement fees for Visa reimbursement fees for Visa reimbursement fees for Visa is not a both account holders and merchants benefit from participation in their payment networks.
+Typically, the acquirer collects and distributes reimbursement fees for Visa reimbursement fees for Visa reimbursement fees for Visa and merchants benefit from participation in their payment networks.
+Typically, the acquirer collects and distributes reimbursement fees for Visa reimbursement fees for Visa reimbursement fees for Visa and Visa does not payment networks.